rff-glitch/neofetch--conf-script/README.md

-A sleek and interactive Bash script to customize your **Neofetch** output with your own ASCII art!
+A Bash script to customize your **Neofetch** output with your own ASCII art!
 Perfect for those who want a personal touch to their terminal aesthetic. 🖥️✨

 ---